LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 - Job location and other travel requirements.

-Employers are required to alert their current employees if they are filing for labor certification and actively recruiting to fill the particular role.
+Employers must notify their current employees if they are filing for labor certification and actively recruiting to fill that role.

-Notification of the posting must be communicated across all normally used recruitment channels and must be physically posted for at least 10 consecutive business days and contain the job title, duties and requirements.
-It must also contain specific language as mandated by the DOL.
+You must communicate the notification of the posting across all normally used recruitment channels.
+Additionally, you must keep the posting up for at least 10 consecutive business days.
+This posting must contain the job title, duties, requirements and specific language as mandated by the DOL.

-Internal responses to the posting, along with all additional applications and/or resumes received, should be documented and saved for at least five years.
-You may need them down the line should the DOL request them during an audit.
+HR teams should document internal responses to the posting, along with all additional applications and/or resumes they receive.
+Document and save these materials for at least five years because the DOL may request them during an audit.

 Known as the cooling-off period, once all job postings are completed, employers must wait at least 30 days before moving to the next step in the PERM process.
 This gives the U.S. job market time to respond to any advertisements.